 Panagia Kanala and Agia Kalliopi

-In the homonymous area of Kanala, there is the most important church on the island, and on August 15th, the biggest festival is held there.
-The miraculous image attracts thousands of pilgrims every year, as it is said that the image was found in the canal between Kythnos and Serifos.
+In the homonymous area of Kanala, the island’s most important church is located, and on August 15th, the biggest festival is held there.
+The miraculous image attracts thousands of pilgrims every year, as it is said to have been found in the canal between Kythnos and Serifos.

 Excursions